 Ask the question: Are you willing for a session to begin?
 This question does not mean are you willing to be the turn person?
 I means are you willing to participate in a session where you are someone else could be the turn person.
 If there is a safety issue or something happening that could inhibit the clear beginning of a turn, this is the time to discover that.
-If one or more participants or the facilitator are not willing to begin a turn it is time to pause, inquiry and find out what is going on so that when the turn begins there is a clear safe beginning.
+If one or more participants or the facilitator are not willing to begin a turn it is time to pause, do inquiry and find out what is going on so that when the turn begins there is a clear safe beginning.

 I do not start a session until I have a clear “yes” from each participant, assistant and myself that we are all willing for the turn to begin.
-To get that clear “yes” I go around the circle and ask each person individually to say or indicate “yes” they are willing to participate in and begin a turn.
+To get that clear “yes,” I go around the circle and ask each person individually to say or indicate “yes” they are willing to participate in and begin a turn.

 Beginning the turn

-The turn begins by simply saying, “We are now beginning the turn,” and or starting the camcorder.
+The turn begins by simply saying, “We are now beginning the turn,” and / or starting the camcorder.

 Discovering the turn person for the session